D-Ne0/node-cloud/README.md

 var content = 'Hello World'; // It can be a buffer or a stream or a simple string aws.uploadContent(bucket, key, content);

+// Upload file to S3
+var filepath = '/tmp/kdjsd83839' // filepath on local server
+aws.uploadFile(bucket, key, filepath);

-// Download a file from S3 and save it locally var filepath = '/home/myuser/download.txt'; // path where file will be downloaded aws.downloadFile(bucket, key, filepath);
+// Download a file from S3 and save it locally var saveFilepath = '/home/myuser/download.txt'; // path where file will be downloaded aws.downloadFile(bucket, key, saveFilepath);

 // Get a URL for a file on S3 that will expire in 1 hour by default var opts = {expires: 7200}; // expires in seconds